|Back to Back Issues Page|

 We look at the different types of devices available on the market today, and specifically look at the iPad, including how to update to the latest iOS and understanding touch screen gestures and application management.

-Finally the domain name of my site will change during the course of this month from Home Computer Support to eComputerZ.
+Finally, the domain name of my site will change during this month from Home Computer Support to eComputerZ.
 The motivation behind this is to make it easier for smartphone users to access the site.

 |Back to Back Issues Page|